 In some cases, the larger community that those workers belong to takes advantage of the time off to host events.
 Over the past seven years, one example of this has been the Indonesian community.
 An employee at the Indonesian Embassy said that about 1,500-2,000 Indonesian nationals are expected to gather in the cities of Uijeongbu, Gyeonggi Province, and Busan on Sept.
 11-12.

 There they will hear a speech from popular religious figures on good citizenship.

 “As part of our duty in educating and protecting our nationals abroad, we want the Indonesian people here to have good conduct and respect the law,” she said.

 “So, usually, together with our community we invited a quite famous religious lecturer from Indonesia to give a motivational speech at the event.”
-A wide variety

 For those who have not made plans with communities, families or friends and don’t want to be stuck at home, there is a wide variety of events to choose from across the country.

 The Tourist Information Center of the Korea Tourism Organization began hosting events for Chuseok on Sept.
 7 and will continue through Sept.
 17. Between the hours of 9 a.m.-8 p.m. visitors can play traditional games and try on hanbok until Sept.
 13. From Sept.
 14-17 visitors can also take part in those activities, as well as trying their hand at Korean calligraphy from 1-5 p.m.
 The center is located near Cheongyecheon Stream and can be accessed from Jonggak Station Ex.
 5, Euljiro 1-ga Station Ex.
 2 or Gwanghwamun Station Exit 5.

 More information on this and other events can be the KTO’s website, english.visitkorea.or.kr or.